dschaaff/dschaaff.github.io/content/posts/2011/2011-05-02-french-press-delicious.markdown

 My daily coffee routine is becoming quite scientific.

--boil filtered water
+- boil filtered water
--grind with burr grinder
+- grind with burr grinder
 - let water cool for 30 secs off boil
--saturate all grounds in French press
+- saturate all grounds in French press
--stir after one minute
+- stir after one minute
--steep with lid off for maximum bloom
+- steep with lid off for maximum bloom
--4 min steep
+- 4 min steep
--skim grounds off top at 3:50 mark
+- skim grounds off top at 3:50 mark
--slowly plunge press top
+- slowly plunge press top
--enjoy in a pre heated mug.
+- enjoy in a pre heated mug.

 Yes I'm a nerd.
 And yes that's an Oprah mug.